MS in Cellular & Molecular Biomedical Science

 The Master's in Cellular and Molecular Biomedical Science Program (CMBS-MS) at the University of Maryland emphasizes medically-relevant scientific research and education, utilizing state-of-the-art resources.
 The program is designed as a 2 year curriculum for full-time students, but may be completed over 5 years for part-time, working students.
 Students will become fluent in the study and implementation of biomedical research and will be well-prepared as skilled researchers for careers in academic research centers, government, and industry, including biotechnology firms and pharmaceutical companies.

-The Master's in Cellular and Molecular Biomedical Science Program combines traditional areas of biomedical study, including cancer biology, human genetics, molecular and cell biology, pathology, pharmacology, neuroscience, and physiology into a unique interdisciplinary graduate training program.
+The Master's in Cellular and Molecular Biomedical Science Program combines traditional areas of biomedical study, including molecular and cell biology, neuroscience, pharmacology, physiology, cancer biology, and genomics into a unique interdisciplinary graduate training program.
 Specifically designed to develop scientists for the post-genomic era, CMBS-MS students will gain knowledge, research skills, and familiarity with the state-of-the-art biomedical tools and methodologies to solve important and timely questions in biomedical science.

 Students may opt for a thesis or non-thesis degree in one of the below areas: